Ingvion/reproccer-evolved/README.md

 # Reproccer Evolved
-Reproccer Reborn, rewritten on C# with Mutagen, to be used with Synthesis patcher framework.
-WIP.
+Reproccer Reborn, rewritten on C# with Mutagen, to be used with Synthesis patching framework.

+WIP, ***currently only the armor patcher is available***.
+While the patcher it's fully functional, 0.1 release is for testing purposes.

 # Installation
 * Download and install the [source code](https://github.com/Ingvion/reproccer-evolved/releases) of ReProccer Evolved